cybersorcerer/c64.nvim/README.md

 - Verify your `kickass_jar_path` is correct
 - Ensure Java is installed: `java -version`
-- Check the error in the quickfix list: `:copen`
+- Check the error in the Neovim quickfix list: `:copen`

 ### VICE not launching